New Zealand growing guide: 9 tips for your best-ever broccoli crop

 A SIDE dressing of general garden fertiliser and/or liquid fertiliser is often necessary to maintain even growth.

 AS plants mature and the main broccoli heads are harvested, we then eat the shoots that pop up before pulling the plant and either resting the soil or beginning to sow another crop.
 Leaving the spent plant which continues to grow just robs the ground of more fertility.
-Often carrots follow brassica crops because the heavy feeding given to the broccoli bed is ideal for carrots which do not like fresh manures.
+Often carrots follow brassica crops because the heavy feeding given to the broccoli bed is ideal for carrots that don’t like fresh manures.

 BT is activated only by specific conditions that exist in the gut of the caterpillar.
 Not so nice for the caterpillar of course, but if we want to eat broccoli, they need to go.